masaar/limp_docs/README.md

 # LIMP Docs
 This repo contains the docs of [LIMP](https://github.com/masaar/limp), the rapid app development framework.

-> The docs currently refer to LIMP API v5.8.
+> The docs currently refer to LIMP APIv6.0.
 If you are using older API levels, or newer make sure to check corresponding docs to the app API level.

 > ⚠ LIMP Docs are still, in large, a WIP